 Rt.
 Hon.
 Winston Peters is calling on the Prime Minister and David Henry to explain serious contradictions in both of their past statements on the GCSB leak inquiry.

-Rt Hon Winston Peters says the Police decision on a complaint laid over the leak of sensitive material from the Government Communications Security Bureau was made before all the evidence was review
+Rt Hon Winston Peters says the Police decision on a complaint laid over the leak of sensitive material from the Government Communications Security Bureau was made before all the evidence was reviewed.

 New Zealand First has called on the Prime Minister to explain why David Henry stopped investigating the leak of the Kitteridge report into the Government Communications Security Bureau.